Chimexpytha/Chimexpytha/README.md

 Certified Data Analyst from the London School of Informatics Data Analytics BootCamp at Cambridge Spark

-Skills & Tools
+Skills & Tools:
 Programming Languages: Python
 Data Manipulation & Analysis: Pandas, NumPy
 Database Management: SQL
 Data Visualization: Tableau, Bokeh, Seaborn, Matplotlib Machine Learning: Scikit-learn

-Experience
+Experience:
 I have a solid background in analyzing and interpreting complex datasets, particularly in the healthcare sector.
 My work involves cleaning and preprocessing large datasets, conducting exploratory data analysis, and building predictive models to derive meaningful insights.

-Motivation
+Motivation:
 I am driven by the belief that data has the power to transform industries and improve lives.
 I am particularly passionate about leveraging data to enhance healthcare delivery and patient care.
 The continuous advancements in data technology excite me, and I am committed to staying at the forefront of these developments to make a positive impact.

 Let's Connect!
-www.linkedin.com/in/chimezie-dataanalyst
+www.linkedin.com/in/chimezie-dataanalyst,
 nnachimex6@gmail.com